 In this context, your personal data may be subject to profiling, including in the following circumstances:

-• when assessing your solvency and banking behaviour.
+- when assessing your creditworthiness and banking behaviour.
 This scoring system allows Spuerkeess to determine, for example, the likelihood that a customer will meet his/her loan repayment obligations.
 The scoring system is based on a defined and proven mathematical and statistical model.
-It is affected by the customer’s income, expenses, current commitments, profession, employer and loan repayment history, an assessment of the business relationship and information in the public domain.
+It is affected by the customer's income, expenses, current commitments, profession, employer and loan repayment history, an assessment of the business relationship and information in the public domain.
 It helps us to make decisions with a view to selling services (e.g. personal loan applications or changes to credit card limits) and to manage risks.
-With regard to joint online loans, the co-borrower’s expenses/income are also taken into account for the solvency assessment and the scoring.
+With regard to joint online loans, the co-borrower's expenses/income are also taken into account for the creditworthiness assessment and scoring.

 Right to object to certain types of processing (opt-out)